DankLabDev/taskflows/README.md

 # Task Management, Scheduling, and Alerting.

-Admin commands are accessed via the `taskflows` command line tool.
-See `taskflows --help` for complete usage.
+Admin commands are accessed via the `tf` command line tool.
+See `tf --help` for complete usage.

 ### Setup
 For task decorators: